Tekki/onedrive-perl/README.md

   * ~~support for remote items (files and folders shared with me)~~
   * ~~support for OneDrive for Business~~
   * support for SharePoint (waiting for Microsoft to improve the API)
-  * possibility to upload a big amount of data to OneDrive and SharePoint

 ## Installation